-The amount of debt options can be overwhelming. if you’ve done your financial snapshot I recommend you check out the simple debt flow chart to find out the recommend debt solution for you should take.
+The number of debt options can be overwhelming. if you’ve done your financial snapshot I recommend you check out the simple debt flow chart to find out the recommend debt solution for you should take.

 The five main debt solutions